divy-14/Python_Cellular_Automata_1-D/README.md

 <br>
 <h1 align="center">Stephen Wolfram's work on Cellular Automata</h1>
-<p> This Repository concenrates on Stephen's Wolfram work on 1-d cellular automata.
+<p> This Repository concentrates on Stephen's Wolfram work on 1-d cellular automata.
 He recorded some complex yet simple structures.
-That make you question how can something so simple produce something so complex.</p>
+That makes you question how can something so simple produce something so complex.</p>
 <p> Rules followed by 1-D Automata used in this Repository: </p>
 <ul>
 <li> We have two states 0 and 1 </li>